TinyTinni/IncludeFilter/Readme.md

 The main problem is tracking the include hierarchy.
 The output helps but what includes what at which level can be cumbersome to untangle, especially on MSVC as they choosed to use the whitespace as the hierarchy depth indicator.

-For example, which files includes `cstddef` (last line?).
+For example, which files includes `cstddef` (last line).
 This is a shortened example for the Readme, it can get much messier very fast.
 ```
     Note: including file:   C:\libs\Qt\6.5.0\msvc2019_64\include\QtWidgets\QMainWindow
     Note: including file:    C:\libs\Qt\6.5.0\msvc2019_64\include\QtWidgets\qmainwindow.h